Matroids: A Macaulay2 package

-An important class of representable matroids (over any field) are the \textit{graphic} matroids, derived from a graph.
-If $G$ is a graph, then the graphic matroid $M(G)$ has ground set equal to the edge set of $G$, and circuits given by cycles in $G$ (a cycle in $G$ is a connected subgraph where every vertex has degree $2$).
+An important class of representable matroids (over any field) is the class of \textit{graphic} matroids, derived from a graph.
+If $G$ is a(n undirected) graph, then the graphic matroid $M(G)$ has ground set equal to the edge set of $G$, and circuits given by cycles in $G$, including loops and parallel edges.

-This package uses the {\tt{Graphs}} package to provide functionality for creating and obtaining information about graphs.
-Conversely, the graphic matroid also captures a great deal of information about the graph, much of which has (at the time of this writing) not yet been exposed by the {\tt{Graphs}} package.

-The first example of this is the set of cycles.
-As the graphic matroid is defined in terms of the cycles of the graph, it was important for this package to have an efficient method of listing all cycles.
-To this end, two methods are provided in this package: a local helper function which returns all closed walks of a given length centered at a given vertex, and a global wrapper function which identifies oppositely oriented closed walks into a single cycle (each cycle through a vertex $v$ gives rise to exactly $2$ closed walks at $v$, by reversing orientation).
-The global wrapper function also includes significant optimizations to speed up computation time, such as eliminating cases with few cycles before starting a search, and recursively deleting all previously visited vertices.

-In the end though, finding all cycles is an NP-complete problem (e.g. existence of a Hamiltonian cycle can be simply read off from the list of cycles), so efficiency is -- even theoretically -- still limited.
-In real use cases, the algorithm performs quite well for relatively small graphs; the sparser the better.